 As a basic requirement, food premises must comply with the following:

-- They must must have adequate means of ventilation, lighting and drainage.
+- they must have adequate means of ventilation, lighting and drainage.

 What is adequate in any situation will depend on the nature and size of the business.
 In addition, the following requirements apply to all rooms, except dining areas, in which food is prepared: